 How to Earn Alaska Airlines Miles

-The classic way to earn Mileage Plan miles is by flying an Alaska Airlines or partner revenue ticket.
+The traditional way to earn Mileage Plan miles is by flying an Alaska Airlines or partner revenue ticket.
 Flying Alaska Airlines or crediting partner flights to Mileage Plan is an excellent way to earn miles.
 However, there are several other ways to increase your Mileage Plan balance.
 These include the Alaska Airlines co-brand credit cards, transferring hotel points to Mileage Plan, earning through shopping portals, and straight-up purchasing miles.

 Alaska Airlines Mileage Plan Co-Brand Visa Cards

 Bank of America has a 2/3/4 rule for card applications, so keep this in mind if you have recently opened other Bank of America cards.
-Also, credit card application approvals with Bank of America have gotten more difficult, especially if you do not have a Bank of America deposit account.
+Also, credit card application approvals with Bank of America have become more difficult, especially if you do not have a Bank of America deposit account.

 Other Credit Cards That Earn Alaska Miles